 Labor Department Says Tracking Will Provide Powerful Tool for Enforcement

 Requiring employers to track data on salaries in relation to job descriptions, gender, and race may place additional responsibility on those employers that does not exist currently.
 However, is added effort on the part of employers worth it if it can help the Labor Department to curb wage discrimination?

 Many advocates for employees’ rights and putting an end to workplace discrimination argue in favor of data tracking.
 According to the Secretary of Labor Thomas E. Perez, the Labor Department needs this data to enforce the promise of equal pay for equal work.
 As he explained, “we can’t deliver on the promise of equal pay unless we have the best, most comprehensive information about what people earn.”
 The government will receive the first set of data in September of 2017.

 According to the article, the recent proposal for data tracking is not the only step the Obama administration has taken to help put an end to wage discrimination.
 Indeed, during his first term in office, Obama signed The Lilly Ledbetter Fair Pay Act.
 This law “loosened the statute of limitations under which workers can sue employers for pay discrimination based on gender, race, age, or disability.”

 Women and persons of color should be paid equally for their work.
 If we consider the most recent data from the Census Bureau, the average woman still earns substantially less than the average man performing the same work, and the gap grows for Hispanic and black women.

 Although information from the data tracking will not be available until over a year from now, you should know that you have options if you believe your paycheck is discriminatory.
-An experienced West Palm Beach employment discrimination attorney can help.
-Contact Scott Wagner and Associates, P.A. today.
+An experienced West Palm Beach employment discrimination lawyer can help.
+Contact Scott • Wagner and Associates today.